 - C. Filings in Opposition.
 Unless otherwise ordered by the Court, any party may file (and submit one courtesy hard copy to Chambers) the following documents within one week of the filing of any document described in Rule 6(B) above: - i.
 Opposition to any motion in limine. - ii.
-Opposition to any legal argument made in a pretrial memorandum. - D. Additional Submissions in Non-Jury Cases.
+Opposition to any legal argument made in a pretrial memorandum. - iii.
+Opposition to proposed findings of fact and conclusions of law by placing the opposing finding of fact or conclusion of law immediately below the fact or conclusion to which there is objection. - D. Additional Submissions in Non-Jury Cases.
 Unless otherwise ordered by the Court, each party shall submit to the Court (including 2 courtesy copies to Chambers) and serve, but not file, the following materials 21 days before the date of commencement of trial if such a date has been fixed, or 30 days after the filing of the Joint Pretrial Order if no date has been fixed: - i.
 Copies of affidavits constituting the direct testimony of each trial witness, except for the testimony of an adverse party, a person whose attendance is compelled by subpoena, or a person for whom the Court has agreed to hear direct testimony during the trial.
 Three business days after submission of such affidavits, counsel for each party shall submit a list of all affiants whom he or she intends to cross-examine at trial.
 Unless otherwise ordered by the Court, only those witnesses (as opposed to parties) who will be cross-examined need to appear at trial.
 Counsel shall ensure such witnesses are available so as not to delay the trial.
 The original signed affidavits shall be marked as exhibits at trial. - ii.
 All deposition excerpts which will be offered as substantive evidence, as well as a 1-page synopsis (with page and line references) of those excerpts for each deposition. - iii.
 All documentary exhibits. - 7.
 Post-Trial Procedures.
 Counsel are responsible for raising promptly any issue concerning the accuracy of transcripts certified by the Court Reporter to be used for purposes of appeal.
 Counsel perceiving an error that is material shall stipulate to the appropriate correction or, if agreement cannot be reached, shall proceed by motion on notice.
-Non-material defects in syntax, grammar, spelling or punctuation should be ignored. - 8.
+Non-material defects (e.g., syntax, spelling or punctuation) should be ignored. - 8.
 Orders and Stipulations of Settlement.
-Should the parties request, the Court will consider so-ordering the parties' stipulations of settlement, including retaining continuing jurisdiction for the enforcement of same. - 9.
+Should the parties request, the Court will consider so-ordering the parties' stipulations of settlement, including the retention of continuing jurisdiction for the enforcement of same. - 9.
 Bankruptcy Appeals.
 Briefs shall be submitted in accordance with Federal Rules of Bankruptcy Procedure 8015 through 8018 unless otherwise ordered by the Court.
 One courtesy copy of the briefs and the bankruptcy record on appeal, marked as such, shall be submitted to chambers by the appellant at the time the reply is due.